Finding Alcohol and Other Drug Services

 ‘Replacement therapy’ medications (often called ‘pharmacotherapy’) work by replacing a drug (such as heroin or nicotine) with a medication to help the person manage cravings, avoid withdrawal symptoms and stop using the drug.
 For example, if you smoke cigarettes you can use nicotine patches to give your body nicotine instead of smoking cigarettes.
 Over time, you can reduce the number of patches that you use until you’re not using any patches or smoking any cigarettes.
 This is called ‘nicotine replacement therapy’.

 The other type of replacement therapy used in alcohol and other drug treatment is ‘opioid replacement therapy’, which is used to treat dependence on heroin and other types of opioids (like codeine, morphine or oxycodone).
-Opioid replacement therapy includes medications such as Methadone Syrup® (methadone), Subutex® (buprenorphine) and Suboxone® (buprenorphine plus naloxone).
+Opioid replacement therapy includes medications such as Methadone Syrup® (methadone), Subutex® (buprenorphine), Suboxone® (buprenorphine plus naloxone) and Sublocade® (long-acting injectable buprenorphine).

 There are currently no replacement therapies for other drugs, such as alcohol or ice (methamphetamine).
 However, there are some medications which can be used to manage withdrawal symptoms or to reduce cravings in the short-term.
 It is best to speak to your GP or an addiction medicine specialist about these medication options.